VidunderGunder/ml-ady-report/README.md

 An open platform will reduce friction associated with development, as all licenses will be free to use until it is applied in a commercial setting, and allow for rapid prototyping for its users.
 An open platform will give MLAdy an edge over closed source competition by gaining valuable feedback and improvements from the community, which is especially valuable for data-hungry reinforcement learning, while boosting innovation and adoption of autonomous robots by making it budget friendly and easy to use.

-As commercial application of the technology is virtually limitless, the threat of competition is limited, and MLAdy will most likely reap more benefits of an open community.
+As commercial application of the technology is virtually limitless, the threat of competition is limited, and MLAdy and its users will most likely reap more benefits of an open community.

 In the long run, applications can include (but are not limited to):